riaz/go_web_service/README.md

 # go_web_service
-This is a simple go web service with CI/CD and tests
+This is a simple TDD go web service with CI/CD using github actions and adopted from - https://github.com/TomFern/go-mux-api/tree/master which uses semaphore for CI which seems to not be free anymore.

 [![Go](https://github.com/riaz/go_web_service/actions/workflows/go.yml/badge.svg)](https://github.com/riaz/go_web_service/actions/workflows/go.yml)